-The UE can be configured with one or more Sounding Reference Symbol (SRS) resource sets as configured by the higher layer parameter SRS-ResourceSetConfig.
-For each SRS resource set, a UE may be configured with SRS resources (higher later parameter SRS-ResourceConfig), where the maximum value of K is indicated by [SRS_capability [13, 38.306]].
+The UE can be configured with one or more Sounding Reference Symbol (SRS) resource sets as configured by the higher layer parameter SRS-ResourceSet.
+For each SRS resource set, a UE may be configured with SRS resources (higher later parameter SRS-Resource), where the maximum value of K is indicated by [SRS_capability [13, 38.306]].
 The SRS resource set applicability is configured by the higher layer parameter SRS-SetUse.
 When the higher layer parameter SRS-SetUse is set to 'BeamManagement', only one SRS resource in each of multiple SRS sets can be transmitted at a given time instant.
 The SRS resources in different SRS resource sets can be transmitted simultaneously.

-For aperiodic SRSt least one state of the DCI field is used to select at least one out of the configured SRS resource set.
+For aperiodic SRS at least one state of the DCI field is used to select at least one out of the configured SRS resource set.

-The following SRS parameters are semi-statically configurable by higher layer parameter SRS-ResourceConfig.
+The following SRS parameters are semi-statically configurable by higher layer parameter SRS-Resource.

-- SRS-ResourceConfigId determines SRS resource configuration identify.
+- srs-ResourceId determines SRS resource configuration identity.

-- Number of SRS ports as defined by the higher layer parameter NrofSRS-Ports in Subclause 6.4.1.4 of [4, TS 38.211].
+- Number of SRS ports as defined by the higher layer parameter nrofSRS-Ports and described in Subclause 6.4.1.4 of [4, TS 38.211].

-- Time domain behaviour of SRS resource configuration as indicated by the higher layer parameter SRS-ResourceConfigType, which can be periodic, semi-persistent, aperiodic SRS transmission as defined in Subclause 6.4.1.4 of [4, TS 38.211].
+- Time domain behaviour of SRS resource configuration as indicated by the higher layer parameter SRS- resourceType , which can be periodic, semi-persistent, aperiodic SRS transmission as defined in Subclause 6.4.1.4 of [4, TS 38.211].

-- Slot level periodicity and slot level offset as defined by the higher layer parameter SRS-SlotConfig for an SRS resource of type periodic or semi-persistent.
+- Slot level periodicity and slot level offset as defined by the higher layer parameters periodicityAndOffset-p or periodicityAndOffset-sp for an SRS resource of type periodic or semi-persistent.
+The UE shall not expect to be configured with SRS resources in the same SRS resource set SRS-ResourceSet with different slot level periodicities.
+For an SRS-ResourceSet configured with higher layer parameter resourceType set to ‘aperiodic’, a slot level offset is defined by the higher layer parameter slotOffset.

-- Number of OFDM symbols in the SRS resource, starting OFDM symbol of the SRS resource within a slot including repetition factor R as defined by the higher layer parameter SRS-ResourceMapping in Subclause 6.4.1.4 of [4, TS 38.211].
+- Number of OFDM symbols in the SRS resource, starting OFDM symbol of the SRS resource within a slot including repetition factor R as defined by the higher layer parameter resourceMapping and describedin Subclause 6.4.1.4 of [4, TS 38.211].

-- SRS bandwidth and , as defined by the higher layer parameter SRS-FreqHopping in Subclause 6.4.1.4 of [4, TS 38.211].
+- SRS bandwidth and , as defined by the higher layer parameter freqHopping and described in Subclause 6.4.1.4 of [4, TS 38.211].

-- Frequency hopping bandwidth, , as defined by the higher layer parameter SRS-FreqHopping in Subclause 6.4.1.4 of [4, TS 38.211].
+- Frequency hopping bandwidth, , as defined by the higher layer parameter freqHopping and described in Subclause 6.4.1.4 of [4, TS 38.211].

-- Defining frequency domain position and configurable shift to align SRS allocation to 4 PRB grid, as defined by the higher layer parameter SRS-FreqDomainPosition in Subclause 6.4.1.4 of [4, TS 38.211].
+- Defining frequency domain position and configurable shift to align SRS allocation to 4 PRB grid, as defined by the higher layer parameters freqDomainPosition and freqDomainShift, respectively, and described in Subclause 6.4.1.4 of [4, TS 38.211].

-- Cyclic shift, as defined by the higher layer parameter SRS-CyclicShiftConfig in Subclause 6.4.1.4 of [4, TS 38.211].
+- Cyclic shift, as defined by the higher layer parameter cyclicShift-n2 or cyclicShift-n4 for transmission comb value 2 and 4, respectively, and described in Subclause 6.4.1.4 of [4, TS 38.211].

+- Transmission comb value as defined by the higher layer parameter transmissionComb described in Subclause 6.4.1.4 of [4, TS 38.211].

-- Transmission comb value and comb offset as defined by the higher layer parameter SRS-TransmissionComb in Subclause 6.4.1.4 of [4].
+- Transmission comb offset as defined by the higher layer parameter combOffset-n2 or combOffset-n4 for transmission comb value 2 or 4, respectively, and described in Subclause 6.4.1.4 of [4, TS 38.211].

-- SRS sequence ID as defined by the higher layer parameter SRS-SequenceId in Subclause 6.4.1.4 of [4].
+- SRS sequence ID as defined by the higher layer parameter sequenceId in Subclause 6.4.1.4 of [4].

-- The configuration of the spatial relation between a reference RS which can be an SSB/PBCH, CSI-RS or an SRS and the target SRS is indicated by the higher layer parameter SRS-SpatialRelationInfo.
+- The configuration of the spatial relation between a reference RS and the target SRS, where the higher layer parameter spatialRelationInfo, if configured, contains the ID of the reference RS.
+The reference RS can be an SS/PBCH block, CSI-RS or an SRS configured on the same or different component carrier and/or bandwidth part as the target SRS.